DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 ---
-title: Custom usage reporting
+title: Usage attribution
 kind: documentation
 aliases:
   - /account_management/billing/advanced_usage_reporting/
+  - /account_management/billing/custom_usage_reporitng/
 ---

 ## Overview

-Administrators can access the Custom Reporting tab from the Plan & Usage section in Datadog.
-The Custom Reporting page provides the following information and functionality:
+Administrators can access the Usage Attribution tab from the Plan & Usage section in Datadog.
+The Usage Attribution page provides the following information and functionality:

 * Lists the existing tag keys that usage is being broken down by and provides the ability to change and add new ones (up to three tag keys).
 * Generates daily .tsv (tab separated values) files for most usage types.
 * Summarizes usage at the end of each month.
-Surfaces both in the UI and as a .tsv download.
+* Surfaces the data both in the UI and as a .tsv download.

-**Note**: The following usage types are not supported in this tool:
+**Note**: The following usage types are not supported in this tool yet.
+They will be added subsequently:

 * Indexed Log Events
 * Ingested Logs